 For adults and seniors, similar characteristics as mentioned above should be considered.
 With this population, however, it is more challenging to set boundaries around use.
 For adults and seniors, the Internet may be required for work.
 Further, it is harder to take away Internet accessible devices.

-Accordingly, it may be easier for adults and seniors to hide such addictive behaviors.
-Here it is highly likely that one of or a combination of interpersonal skills deficits, mental health complications, and/or substance use may be involved.
-Accordingly, individuals may be using the Internet as a means of coping and avoiding everyday and traumatic stressors.
+It may be easier for adults and seniors to hide such addictive behaviors.
+It is highly likely that one of or a combination of interpersonal skills deficits, mental health complications, and/or substance use may be involved.
+Also, people may be using the Internet as a means of coping and avoiding everyday and traumatic stressors.

 Although the Internet itself does not impose harm upon a person, excessive and compulsive use leading up to and including Internet addiction does come with it a plethora of physical, cognitive, and social issues.

-Some of the more common emotional symptoms associated with Internet addiction include the following:
+Some of the more common emotional symptoms associated with Internet addiction include:7

 - Feelings of guilt